 Doug LaMalfa, Republican congressman from California, dies at 65

-Washington — Rep. Doug LaMalfa, a California Republican who had been in Congress since 2013, has died, House GOP Whip Tom Emmer announced Tuesday.
+Washington — Rep. Doug LaMalfa, a California Republican who had been in Congress since 2013, has died.
 He was 65.

+The Butte County Sheriff's Office said it received a 911 call from LaMalfa's residence on Monday night regarding a medical emergency, and LaMalfa was transferred to Enloe Hospital, where he was taken into emergency surgery.
+LaMalfa died during the surgical procedure, the sheriff's department said, and the coroner's unit is conducting an investigation to determine the cause of death.

-"Doug was a loving father and husband, and staunch advocate for his constituents and rural America," Emmer said in a post on X. "Our prayers are with Doug's wife, Jill, and their children."
+"Doug was a loving father and husband, and staunch advocate for his constituents and rural America," Majority Whip Tom Emmer said in a post on X. "Our prayers are with Doug's wife, Jill, and their children."

+Rep. Lisa McClain of Michigan, the chair of the House Republican Conference, said LaMalfa "cared deeply about his constituents and worked tirelessly to represent their voices, values, and livelihoods in Congress."

+In a speech to House Republicans in Washington on Tuesday, President Trump remembered LaMalfa as a "fantastic person" and "great, great member."
+The president said LaMalfa died on Monday, and that he was "really saddened by his passing."

+"He was a defender of everybody, and our hearts go out to his wife Jill and his entire family," Mr. Trump said.
+"He was our friend.
+All of us, every one of us."

-LaMalfa represented California's 1st Congressional District in the northeastern part of the state.
-He served as chairman of the Congressional Western Caucus.
+The congressman represented California's 1st Congressional District in the northeastern part of the state and served as chairman of the Congressional Western Caucus.

-The California Republican, a fourth-generation rice farmer and business owner, was a prominent voice on agriculture and rural issues in Congress.
-He previously served in the California State Assembly and state senate.
+The California Republican was a fourth-generation rice farmer and business owner.
+He was known as a prominent voice on agriculture and rural issues in Congress, and previously served in the California State Assembly and state senate.

 LaMalfa's death narrows the already thin GOP majority in the House.
 With his death and the resignation of Georgia Rep. Marjorie Taylor Greene, the party breakdown in the House stands at 218 Republicans and 213 Democrats, with four vacancies.